nodejitsu/handbook/ReadMe.md

 The Nodejitsu platform makes writing and deploying web applications a snap!
-In addition to simple yet powerful tools for deployment, the Nodejitsu platform also has snapshot management, database hosting and connectivity, and a marketplace!
+In addition to simple yet powerful tools for deployment, the Nodejitsu platform also has snapshot management, database hosting and connectivity, and more!

 There are three main tools for deploying applications to Nodejitsu: